Bumber64/dfhack/docs/plugins/regrass.rst

 --------

 ``regrass``
-    Regrass the entire map, refilling existing and depleted grass, ignoring ashes and muddy stone.
+    Regrass the entire map, refilling existing and depleted grass.
 ``regrass here``
-    Regrass the selected tile, refilling existing and depleted grass, ignoring ashes and muddy stone.
+    Regrass the selected tile, refilling existing and depleted grass.
 ``regrass here 0,0,90 --zlevel``
-    Regrass all z-levels including the selected tile's z-level through z-level 90, refilling existing and depleted grass, ignoring ashes and muddy stone.
+    Regrass all z-levels including the selected tile's z-level through z-level 90, refilling existing and depleted grass.
 ``regrass 0,0,100 19,19,119 --ashes --mud``
     Regrass tiles in the 20x20x20 cube defined by the coords, refilling existing and depleted grass, and converting ashes and muddy stone (if respective blocks ever had grass.)
-``regrass 10,10,100 -baunm``
+``regrass 10,10,100 -badunm``
-    Regrass the block that contains the given coord, converting ashes and muddy stone, adding all compatible grass types, and filling each grass type to max.
+    Regrass the block that contains the given coord -- converting ashes, tiles under buildings, and muddy stone -- adding all compatible grass types, and filling each grass type to max.
 ``regrass -f ""``
     Regrass the entire map, refilling existing and depleted grass, else filling with a randomly selected grass type if non-existent.
-Ignore ashes and muddy stone.
 ``regrass -z -f underlichen``
     Regrass the current z-level, refilling existing and depleted grass, else filling with ``underlichen`` if non-existent.
-Ignore ashes and muddy stone.
 ``regrass here -bn -f "dog's tooth grass"``
-    Regrass the selected block, adding all compatible grass types to block data, ``dog's tooth grass`` if no compatible types exist, and ignoring ashes and muddy stone.
+    Regrass the selected block, adding all compatible grass types to block data, ``dog's tooth grass`` if no compatible types exist.
 Refill existing grass on each tile, else select one of the block's types if depleted or previously non-existent.

 Troubleshooting
 ---------------